Updated Reviewed quarterly

 For New Zealand Investors

 Both pay in USD.
-JEPI's higher yield means NZD/USD exchange rate fluctuations have bigger impact on your actual income in NZ dollars.
+JEPI's higher yield means NZD/USD exchange-rate variance has a bigger impact on your actual income in NZ dollars.

 Key Differences